COSC481W-2019Winter/classproject-sudo-give_us_an_a/docs/Sprint4Meeting1Minutes.md

 ### Problems
 * Just generally understanding the process of restoring a state
 ### What I will do next
-* Implement the correct usage of onSaveInstanceState() to restore marker position when user clicks the app's notification button
+* Implement the correct usage of onSaveInstanceState() to restore marker position when user clicks the app's notification button and test it by clicking the notification and seeing the results
 ## Eleanor
 ### What I did last time
 * I changed the backgrounds